celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 To deploy the Magazine smart contract on the Celo blockchain, follow the steps below:

-- Install Celo Extension Wallet: Download and install the Celo Extension Wallet from the Google Chrome store.
+- **Install Celo Extension Wallet**: Download and install the Celo Extension Wallet from the Google Chrome store.
 Create a wallet and securely store your key phrase.

-- Fund your wallet: Copy your wallet address and paste it into the Celo Faucet.
+- **Fund your wallet**: Copy your wallet address and paste it into the Celo Faucet.
 Confirm the transaction to receive Celo tokens in your wallet.

-- Open Remix and create a new Solidity file: Paste the Magazine contract code into the file.
+- **Open Remix and create a new Solidity file**: Paste the Magazine contract code into the file.
 Ensure that the Solidity compiler is set to version 0.8.7 or later.

-- Compile the contract: Click the "Compile Magazine.sol" button in the Solidity Compiler tab in Remix.
+- **Compile the contract**: Click the "Compile Magazine.sol" button in the Solidity Compiler tab in Remix.

-- Deploy the contract: In the "Deploy & Run Transactions" tab, select the Celo network from the dropdown menu.
+- **Deploy the contract**: In the "Deploy & Run Transactions" tab, select the Celo network from the dropdown menu.
 Connect your wallet to Remix by clicking "Connect to wallet".
 Select "Magazine" from the "Contract" dropdown menu.
 Click the "Deploy" button, confirm the transaction in your wallet, and wait for the transaction to be confirmed on the Celo blockchain.

-- Interact with the contract: Once the transaction is confirmed, the FloralNft contract will be deployed on the Celo blockchain.
+- **Interact with the contract**: Once the transaction is confirmed, the FloralNft contract will be deployed on the Celo blockchain.
 You can interact with it using Remix.

 ## Conclusion